Vintage bikes at Bicycle Heaven in Pittsburgh

 Lots of cool memorabilia too like this Bally Space Time pinball machine (1972) that the Fonz played- unfortunately out of order on our visit!

-Pittsburgh is home to a number of paved bike paths.
-Biking is a great way to explore the city especially today with high gas prices.
+The ‘ Burghis home to a number of fantastic paved bike paths – many quite scenic.
+Biking is a fum & affordable way to explore the city especially today with high gas prices.
 By biking, you can connect to various city sights minus the hassle of parking, traffic, and added fees.
 Also biking is a fun way to get in your cardio for the day and oftentimes much more scenic than a boring gym!

-Three Rivers Heritage trail – The museum is located nearby this top rated trail.
+Three Rivers Heritage trail – The museum is located nearby this amazing trail.
 The majority of this 33 mile long trail is paved.
 Highlights include river views and easy access to local attractions.
-View the full map to plan your route.
-A few great views from the trail:
+I absolutely love everything about this path: they skyline and bridge views, the distance, and the access to parks and restaurants.
+If you have the time, The Strip District is a historic region of the city home to a lot of great restaurants and coffeeshops.

 Tip: Plan your ride on Sunday when parking meters are free!
 The best spots to access the trail are near the Strip Market district (plenty of parking) and near The Andy Warhol museum.